UncleClapton/scurry-irc/README.md

 # Scurry

+### This project has been abandoned in favor of a different approach.
+This repo has been archived for reference.

+See the [New Repo](https://github.com/fuelrats/scurry-irc) for the new version

+# Original README.md

 Modern IRC client built in Electron and React.
 Designed by a rat for rats to perform rat-like activities.

 ## Installation